-Tobacco users might find that anxiety and irritability increase due to addiction, which can take a toll on all aspects of life.
-There’s also a financial burden involved, as prices and taxes on cigarettes and other tobacco products continue to rise.
-The financial strain alone can affect your mental or emotional wellbeing.
+Users might find that anxiety and irritability increase.
+This can take a toll on their lives.
+Tobacco use is also expensive.
+Prices continue to rise.
+The cost alone can affect your wellbeing.

 Tobacco can dull your taste buds.
 This can reduce the joy you get from food.
 It can also cause nose blindness.
 That means your sense of smell goes away.
 You should quit before you lose some of your senses.

 Get help quitting

 The Michigan Quitline is 800.975.8102 (TTY 711).
 It is free to call.
 It is open 24 hours per day.
 It also improves your chances of quitting.
 Phone counseling can vary from a single call to several calls.
 There’s also a text message option.
 Session topics can be anything.
 Topics might be your history with tobacco to setting a quit date.

 If you are a Priority Health member, you have:

 - Access to a care manager at no cost